Charlie Poole: Legacy

-A double-CD album paying tribute to Poole was released by singer-songwriter Loudon Wainwright III in August 2009.
-The album, entitled High Wide & Handsome: The Charlie Poole Project, features 30 tracks, including new versions of songs originally recorded by Poole, as well as tunes composed by Wainwright and producer Dick Connette on the artist's life and times; it was awarded the Grammy Award for Best Traditional Folk Album at the 52nd Annual Grammy Awards.
+A double-CD tribute to Poole was released by singer-songwriter Loudon Wainwright III in August 2009.
+The album, titled High Wide & Handsome: The Charlie Poole Project, features 30 tracks, including new versions of songs originally recorded by Poole as well as tunes on the artist's life and times composed by Wainwright and producer Dick Connette.
+The album earned the Grammy Award for Best Traditional Folk Album for 2009.